Aadhaar: Uses by government agencies

-Other uses by states
+Uses by states

 In the Hyderabad region of Telangana state, Aadhaar numbers were linked to ration cards to remove duplicate ration cards.
 The project was started in July 2012 and was carried out despite the 2013 Supreme Court order.
 More than 63,932 ration cards in the white category and 229,757 names were removed from its database in the drive between July 2012 and September 2014.
 In August 2012 the government of the state of Andhra Pradesh asked citizens to surrender illegal ration cards before it began to link them with Aadhaar numbers.
 By September 2014, 15 lakh (1.5 million) illegal ration cards had been surrendered.
 In April 2015 the state of Maharashtra began enrolling all school students in the state in the Aadhaar project to implement the Right to Education Act properly.

 Electronic-Know Your Customer (e-KYC) using Aadhaar card is also being introduced to activate mobile connections instantly to check Aadhaar Card Status.